fChristenson/style-this-button/README.md

 point in time, choices that lead to a snowball effect of patches when the application grows and changes.

-If we accept that what we know today will change tomorrow we need to design our css to be easy to extend or update.
+If we accept that what we know today will change tomorrow then we need to design our css to be easy to extend or update.